-When building or remodeling a kitchen, it’s wise to leave space between the wall and the refrigerator in case you ever upgrade to a larger fridge.
-But the downside is that you create an unusable space that will collect clutter.
+For instance, when building or remodelling a kitchen, it’s wise to leave space between the wall and the refrigerator in case you ever upgrade to a larger fridge.
+The downside is that you create an unusable space that will collect clutter, right?
+Think again.

-Take advantage of the unused space by building your own roll-out pantry shelf.
-It’s a very simple project that can be easily accomplished in a weekend, and can be made from salvaged materials from your previous projects.
+You can take advantage of the unused space by building your own roll-out shelf.
+It’s a very simple project that can be easily accomplished at a weekend and can be made from salvaged materials from your previous projects.

-The size of storage space it creates will make your life easier.
-The shallow shelves allow easy access, saving you a lot of time looking for things that tend to disappear into the dark recesses of bigger cupboards.
+The size of storage space a roll-out shelf creates will make your life easier.
+The shallow shelves of this roll-out shelf allow easy access, saving you a lot of time looking for things that tend to disappear into the dark recesses of bigger cupboards.
 Then there’s the added bonus of avoiding the clutter which the space will create when left unused.

 Do you have the same unused space in your home?
 What are your thoughts on this solution?